 Bled Strategic Forum

-This years edition of the Bled Strategic Times 2020 can be found here.
+The 2020 edition of the Bled Strategic Times can be found here.

-Now published – the official Bled Strategic Forum 2020 Conference Report – read it here →
+Also available – the official Bled Strategic Forum 2020 Conference Report – read it here.

 What is BSF?

 A gathering of participants from various fields with diverse knowledge, encouraging them to exchange views and seek innovative solutions to present and future challenges.
 In addition, the Forum also offers a unique opportunity for meetings and networking with regional and global stakeholders.

 A Voyage Through Time: BSF & World 2006–2020

 BSF is a unique and inclusive platform bringing together participants from all facets of society.
 It builds on the lessons learned from the past and tries to give its share in shaping our common future.

 — Peter Grk

 16th Bled Strategic Forum starts in